shosukenoma/sho-noma-v2/README.md

 # Sho Noma's Portfolio Website

+Note: You can find older contributions to this repository [here](https://github.com/shosukenoma/my-portfolio).
+I had to migrate everything to this repository due to an error in the website deployment.

 ## Overview
 This portfolio website project includes the following features:
 - Displays cards of github repositories using GitHub's REST API.